douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * malkonstruado - deconstruction
 * malkontentigi - to disappoint
 * malkontento - disappointment
-* malkovri - to discover
+* malkovri - to discover; to uncover; to unearth
 * malkovro - discovery
 * malkresko - decrease
 * malkuraĝigi - to discourage
 * mallarĝa - narrow
 * mallaŭdi - to blame; to condemn
 * mallaŭte - quietly
+* malleviĝi - to subside
 * malliberejo - prison; dungeon; jail
 * malliberulo - inmate; prisoner
 * malligi - to loosen